Recipe by Katherine Deumling

 Salt, to taste

 1. Bring a large pot of water to a rapid boil.
 Gently pull apart and fluff noodles.
-Add noodles to water and boil 3 minutes, stirring often.
-Drain, rinse well with cold water, and then shake out excess water.
+Add noodles to water and boil 2 minutes, stirring often.
+Drain, rinse well with cold water until fully chilled, and then shake out excess water.
 Put in a large serving dish.
 Toss noodles with one teaspoon oil to prevent from sticking.
 Add the carrots, green onion, and herbs.

 2. In a small skillet toast the peanuts (even though they’re already roasted) over medium heat in 1 teaspoon oil with a generous sprinkling of salt (if they are not already quite salty) until dark, golden brown, and toasty smelling.
 Keep them moving so as not to burn them.
 Remove from pan and let cool.